Jean-KOUAGOU/1st-place-solution-single-cell-pbs/README.md

 - Execute `./run.sh predict` to run the container and directly predict using the trained models.
 The output will be a csv file named `submission.csv` in the main directory.
 8. Execute `./run.sh train_and_predict` to train new models and predict.
 - I recommend training on a GPU as it might take too long on CPU.
-- Training on GPU can take between 6 hours (e.g. on Nvidia GPU RTX 3090) and 10 hours (e.g. on Tesla P100) depending on the GPU used
+- Training on GPU can take between 6 hours (e.g. on Nvidia GPU RTX 3090) and 10 hours (e.g. on Tesla GPU P100) depending on the GPU used.
-- If the objective is not to reproduce the results, you can also change configurations in `config` such as learning rate, epochs, etc.
+- If the objective is not to reproduce the results, you can also change configurations in `config` such as learning rate, epochs, etc, before building the container image.

 *Note:* `./run.sh` should alway be run with an argument, and there are two possibilities `./run.sh predict` or `./run.sh train_and_predict`.
 If you encounter an error in 7. and 8., there is probably a conflicting container name, e.g., you have executed `./run.sh` several times.
 The error might look like `The container name "single_cell_container" is already in use by container container_id`.
 In that case, delete `container_id` by using `sudo docker rm <container_id>`, and retry.